Robert Derby

-Robert Derby (born 7 March 2002) is a Papua New Guinea international rugby league footballer who plays as a er for the North Queensland Cowboys in the NRL.
+Robert Derby (born 7 March 2002) is a Papua New Guinea international rugby league footballer who plays as a er for the North Queensland Cowboys in the National Rugby League (NRL).

 Background

 Derby was born in Port Moresby, Papua New Guinea and lived in Mendi, Goroka, Mount Hagen and Vietnam before moving to Cairns when he was eight years old.
+He lived in Mendi at the Works compound Tente and Magani area.

-He played his junior rugby league for Cairns Brothers and attended St Augustine's College before being signed by the Melbourne Storm in 2019.
+In 2019, he was signed by the Melbourne Storm and moved to the Sunshine Coast to play for feeder club Sunshine Coast Falcons.

 Playing career

 In 2020, Derby joined the Sunshine Coast Falcons, playing just one Mal Meninga Cup game before the season was cancelled due to COVID-19.

 In 2021, he returned to Cairns, joining the Northern Pride's under-21 side and the North Queensland Cowboys Young Guns squad.

 In 2022, Derby spent the season playing for the Pride's Queensland Cup side, scoring seven tries in 16 games.
 On 25 June 2022, he made his international debut for Papua New Guinea in their 24-14 victory over Fiji.

 On 16 November 2022, Derby joined the Cowboys' NRL squad for the 2023 season.